-Baruch Spinoza - Wikipedia Baruch (de) Spinoza[b] (24 November 1632 – 21 February 1677), also known under his Latinized pen name Benedictus de Spinoza, was a philosopher of Portuguese-Jewish origin, who was born in the Dutch Republic
+Baruch Spinoza - Wikipedia Baruch (de) Spinoza[b] (24 November 1632 – 21 February 1677), also known under his Latinized pen name Benedictus de Spinoza, was a philosopher of Portuguese-Jewish origin, who was born and lived in the Dutch Republic

 Baruch Spinoza - Stanford Encyclopedia of Philosophy All of this has given rise to a great deal of scholarly debate as to what Spinoza means by saying all things being modes of or “in” God They may also explain why, as of Proposition Sixteen, there is a subtle but important shift in Spinoza’s language